 These now final court rulings apply, among other property, to the real property used by 24 congregations that had identified themselves as part of the ACNA Diocese rather than the In 2011 and 2012, the Diocese and two of these 24 congregations signed agreements for the acquisition of the property from the Diocese on terms reviewed by the Office of the Attorney General and approved by the Board and the Court of Common Pleas.
-In 2012, three parishes returned to active participation in the Diocese.
-A fourth parish returned to active participation in the Diocese in 2013.
+Since 2011, congregations at seven of the affected parishes have returned to active participation in the Diocese.
 The Diocese has encouraged the rest of the affected congregations to remain in the property pending further study, but some have elected to leave.
-In two locations where this has occurred, the Diocese is financially supporting the rebuilding of the parish as an active parish of the Diocese.
-In other locations where this has occurred, the Diocese is seeking alternative short-term uses of the property.
+Where this has occurred, the Diocese is seeking alternative short-term uses of the property, or has decided to sell the property.
 In addition, there are approximately 14 parishes that have identified themselves as part of the ACNA Diocese where the existing court rulings are not fully dispositive because the real estate was titled in the name of the respective parish.
 The Diocese maintains that these parishes and each of these properties remains with the Episcopal Diocese of Pittsburgh, and that both the parishes and the properties (real and personal) are subject to the authority and canons of the Diocese and a trust interest for the benefit of the Diocese and Episcopal Church.
 The Diocese has extended a "without prejudice" invitation to these congregations to negotiate regarding the parish property and has entered into a standstill and tolling agreement with the majority of the congregations to facilitate such discussions.
 Currently, management is unable to evaluate the likelihood of an unfavorable outcome to these negotiations regarding parish property or the possibility that litigation will become necessary in the future.